-O: What is the Distribution?
+Q: What is the Distribution?

 A: The Distribution is the method by which Intrexon will distribute shares of AquaBounty common stock held by it to Intrexon shareholders.
-To complete the Distribution, Intrexon will distribute as a pro rata dividend to its shareholders shares of AquaBounty common stock.
+To complete the Distribution, Intrexon will distribute as a pro rata dividend to its shareholders shares of AquaBounty common stock, prior to adjustment for the Reverse Stock Split.
 Following the Distribution, we will be a U.S. publicly traded company, and Intrexon will retain a % interest in us.
 You do not have to pay any consideration or give up any portion of your Intrexon common stock to receive our common stock in the Distribution.